 It couldn’t have been easier riding the Cabriolet up to the lifts and skiing the Voyager trail right back to the hotel’s entrance at the end of the day.
 Here is a pedestrian map of the village to help you plan.

-In addition to hotels, you’ll also find Mont Tremblant chalet rentals and Airbnb apartments.
+In addition to hotels, you’ll also find Mont Tremblant chalet rentals and apartments.
 For families or travelers on a budget, these options allow for more space and the ability to prepare meals.
-Check the latest prices on Mont Tremblant rentals on HomeAway or VRBO.
+Check the latest prices on Mont Tremblant vacation rentals on VRBO.